Connect with others who understand.

 Appetite Suppressant Medications

-Although these medications are often successful in people with general obesity, they may not be as effective in people with hypothalamic obesity.
+Although these medications are often successful in people with general obesity, the evidence is mixed yet promising for people with hypothalamic obesity based on the results of small adult trials.
 A clinical trial of GLP-1 drugs in children with hypothalamic obesity found no significant change in body mass index (BMI) after one year.
 While children taking GLP-1 drugs did have reduced food intake, their bodies used less energy.
 More research is needed to learn if newer GLP-1 drugs may be helpful.

 Weight Loss Surgery